PrivacyPixelPad/pixel-pad-smart-contracts/README.md

 ## How It Works

-PrivacyMegaPad supports two main sale modes:
+PixelPad supports two main sale modes:

 ### Presale Mode

 #### 1. Token Seller Setup

-The seller creates a token or deposits their standard ERC-20 token into the PrivacyMegaPad contract.
+The seller creates a token or deposits their standard ERC-20 token into the PixelPad contract.

 #### 2. User Contributions